 %

-is a common technique to determine evenness or oddness of numbers.
+is a common technique to determine evenness or oddness.

-- Variable Declaration: Declaring variables within the function scope is a good practice to manage temporary data.
+- Variable Declaration: Declaring variables within the function scope helps manage data effectively.

 Potential Issues and Improvements

 - Input Validation: The function does not handle cases where the input might be NULL.
-Adding validation to check for NULL values could improve robustness.
+Adding a check for NULL values could improve robustness.

 Alternative Approaches